17 Ways to Ease into Summer

 Host a Family Baseball or Kickball Game

-Summer was made for baseball, cracker jacks, and peanuts, right?
+Summer was made for baseball, peanuts, and cracker jacks!

-If you’re unable to support your favorite major league baseball team or your favorite triple-A team with a trip to the ballpark in the stands, consider hosting a family baseball or kickball game at home.
+If you don’t have a major or minor league baseball team in town, consider hosting a family baseball or kickball game at home.

-Make it an event with gourmet hot dogs, salty chips and dips, and all the fixings.
+Make it an event with gourmet hot dogs, salty chips, and all the fixings.

 Take a Picnic Lunch to the Beach and Build a Sandcastle

-Just remember to bring your sunnies, sunscreen, and plenty of fluids to stay hydrated.
+Remember to bring your sunnies, sunscreen, a good beach read, and plenty of fluids to stay hydrated.

 Host a Backyard Movie Night or Visit a Drive-In